CmlLib/CmlLib.Core-wiki/en/installer.neoforge/neoforgeinstaller.md

 ## Installation Options

-To use features like installation progress display and cancellation, configure the appropriate values in `ForgeInstallOptions`.
+To use features like installation progress display and cancellation, configure the appropriate values in `NeoForgeInstallOptions`.

 ```csharp
 var installOptions = new NeoForgeInstallOptions